observablehq/plot/docs/marks/geo.md

 # Geo mark

-The **geo mark** draws geographic features—polygons, lines, points, and other GeoJSON geometry—often as thematic maps.
+The **geo mark** draws geographic features—polygons, lines, points, and other geometry—often as thematic maps.
 It works with Plot’s [projection system](../features/projections.md).
 For example, the [choropleth map](https://en.wikipedia.org/wiki/Choropleth_map) below shows unemployment by county in the United States.

 :::plot defer
 ```js